 - 2. Employer adopts the Tripartite Standard on the Employment of Term Contract Employees (TS-TCE). - 3.
-For firms with workers covered by Sectoral or Occupational Progressive Wages (PWs)2, fulfil the minimum requirements for training for PW-eligible job roles3. - 4.
+Firms must fulfil the Progressive Wage Model (PWM)2 training requirements for workers in PWM-eligible job roles3. - 4.
 Establish and communicate to their lower-wage workers employer's training plan4 and potential career pathway for their learning and development. - 5.
 Recognise skills and proficiency when hiring, assessing and promoting their lower-wage workers by: - a.
 Having candidates list relevant skills in their job applications; and - b.
 Having supervisors indicate their employees' level of proficiency in their current roles in assessing performance and readiness for promotion. - 6.
-Provide support to help their lower-wage workers learn (e.g. time-off to go for training, to navigate online training), without detriment to these employees. - 7.
+Provide support to help their lower-wage workers learn (e.g. time-off to go for training), without detriment to these employees. - 7.
 Attain bizSAFE Level 25 to develop capability to perform systematic risk assessment and effective risk mitigation6. - 8.
 Provide at least one Total Workplace Safety and Health module or an equivalent workplace health promotion programme addressing any of the following: chronic conditions, ergonomics, mental health, or healthier lifestyle. - 9.
 Provide access to proper and reasonable7 rest areas for lower-wage workers working in their premises, including outsourced workers8 if any.